 And nobody knows now.

-So to me, this is uh a good opportunity to write contemporary history in person in front of 15,000, 17,000 people in Fort Lauderdale, Orlando, Houston, and Dallas.
+So to me, this is a good opportunity to write contemporary history in person in front of 15,000, 17,000 people in Fort Lauderdale, Orlando, Houston, and Dallas.

-There's a documentary about everything on earth, but the one thing they refuse to do a documentary on is how the vaccine got created so fast, because obviously Trump will be the hero.
+But the one thing they refuse to do a documentary on is how the vaccine got created so fast, because obviously Trump will be the hero.

-Yeah, well, you'll see it on BillO'Reilly.com.
+Yeah, well, you'll see it on billoreilly.com.

-Um we're the sole media outlet for this.
+We're the sole media outlet for this.

 They can use it any way they want as well.

-Um, but you know, look, we're living in an age of deceit, and everybody should know that.
+But, you know, look, we're living in an age of deceit, and everybody should know that.

-Everybody listening to us right now, Mark, should know we're living in an age where deceit has overridden honesty in almost every area, and it's really a tragedy for Judeo Christian country now to be dominated by deceit.
+Everybody listening to us right now, Mark, should know we're living in an age where deceit has overridden honesty in almost every area.

-Not individual defeat so much.
+Not individual deceit so much.

 It's Disney and Comcast and ATT and Viacom.